dokku/dokku-rethinkdb/README.md

-rethinkdb:destroy <service> [-f|--force]         # delete the rethinkdb service/data/container if there are no links left rethinkdb:enter <service>                        # enter or run a command in a running rethinkdb service container rethinkdb:exists <service>                       # check if the rethinkdb service exists rethinkdb:expose <service> <ports...>            # expose a rethinkdb service on custom port if provided (random port otherwise) rethinkdb:info <service> [--single-info-flag]    # print the service information rethinkdb:link <service> <app> [--link-flags...] # link the rethinkdb service to the app rethinkdb:linked <service> <app>                 # check if the rethinkdb service is linked to an app
+rethinkdb:destroy <service> [-f|--force]         # delete the rethinkdb service/data/container if there are no links left rethinkdb:enter <service>                        # enter or run a command in a running rethinkdb service container rethinkdb:exists <service>                       # check if the rethinkdb service exists rethinkdb:expose <service> <ports...>            # expose a rethinkdb service on custom host:port if provided (random port on the 0.0.0.0 interface if otherwise unspecified) rethinkdb:info <service> [--single-info-flag]    # print the service information rethinkdb:link <service> <app> [--link-flags...] # link the rethinkdb service to the app rethinkdb:linked <service> <app>                 # check if the rethinkdb service is linked to an app